Sinmiloluwa/Sinmiloluwa/README.md

 - 👋 Hi, I’m @Sinmiloluwa
-- 👀 I’m interested in PHP, Javascript, Web 3.0, Solidity, react js
+- 👀 I’m interested in PHP, Javascript, Web 3.0, Solidity, react js, Vue, Laravel
 - 🌱 I’m currently learning Solidity and Web 3.0
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Reach me: emmasimons141@gmail.com

 <!---
 Sinmiloluwa/Sinmiloluwa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.